 ...

-Nonprofit Budget Templates
+Free Nonprofit Budget Template

-Since we’re in the business of helping nonprofits, and creating the tools they need to do more good, we wanted to help by creating three sample nonprofit budget templates that are free to download and use.
+Running a nonprofit is hard work, and an essential part of that is budgeting.
+Since we’re in the business of helping nonprofits, and creating the tools they need to do more good, we wanted to help by creating a sample nonprofit budget template that is free to download and use.

 #1 Annual Nonprofit Budget Template